A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Introduction

-Model-assisted designs have the advantages of algorithm-based and model-based designs.
-On one hand, model-assisted designs are able to pre-tabulate escalation and de-escalation rules before trial conduct like algorithm-based designs; on the other hand, model-assisted designs have statistical foundation and performance guarantee like model-based designs.
-Due to the easier implementation and good performances, model-assisted designs are most idea for practical use.
-Lin and Yin \citep{lin2017bayesian} extended the BOIN design \citep{liu2015bayesian,yuan2016bayesian}, Pan et al. \citep{pan2020keyboard} extended the Keyboard design \citep{yan2017keyboard} to handle two dimensional dose-findings.
+Model-assisted designs still utilize statistical models in decision making, but focus on easier implementation through pre-tabulating escalation and de-escalation rules before trial conduct \citep{yan2017keyboard}.
+Therefore, they have the advantages of algorithm-based and model-based designs.
+BOIN design \citep{liu2015bayesian,yuan2016bayesian} and Keyboard design \citep{yan2017keyboard} are representative model-assisted designs.
+Later, Lin and Yin \citep{lin2017bayesian} extended the BOIN design, Pan et al. \citep{pan2020keyboard} extended the Keyboard design to handle two-dimensional dose-findings.

-There are designs that incorporate special features while conducting two dimensional dose-finding.
+In addition, there are designs that incorporate special features while conducting two dimensional dose-finding.
 Liu and Ning \citep{liu2013bayesian} proposed a design that is able to handle trials with delayed toxicities.
-Diniz et al. \citep{diniz2018bayesian} built a Bayesian design for combinational doses upon escalation with overdose control (EWOC) method \citep{babb1998cancer} accounting for patient heterogeneity through taking baseline covariates into consideration.
+Diniz et al. \citep{diniz2018bayesian} built a Bayesian design for combinational doses upon escalation with the EWOC method \citep{babb1998cancer} accounting for patient heterogeneity through taking baseline covariates into consideration.